 Some examples of ETFs with oil and energy as part of their portfolio include SPDR S&P Oil & Gas Exploration & Production ETF (XOP), iShares U.S. Oil & Gas Exploration & Production ETF (IEO), iShares U.S. Energy ETF (IYE), Vanguard Energy ETF (VDE), Energy Select Sector SPDR Fund (XLE), and United States Oil Fund (USO).
 Separately, some mutual fund examples to consider include Vanguard Energy Fund, the Fidelity Select Energy Portfolio, and the BlackRock Energy and Resources Fund.

 Additionally, investors can trade oil options and futures through a commodities broker or a brokerage account that allows them to trade commodity futures.
 To trade oil futures, investors can buy or sell futures contracts that specify a certain amount of oil to be delivered at a future date at a set price.
 To trade oil options, investors can buy or sell options contracts that give the holder the right, but not the obligation, to buy or sell oil futures at a predetermined price and date.
-However, it’s important to note that trading futures and options is more complicated and risky than traditional stock investing, so it’s important to understand the risks and do thorough research before investing.
+However, its important to note that trading futures and options is more complicated and risky than traditional stock investing, so its important to understand the risks and do thorough research before investing.

 Yet another way to invest in oil is through Master Limited Partnerships (MLPs), a type of business structure commonly used by energy companies, particularly those involved in oil and gas exploration, production, and transportation.
 MLPs are structured as publicly traded partnerships that allow investors to participate in the income generated by the partnership’s assets, without paying corporate income tax.
 Some risks associated with MLPs include exposure to commodity price fluctuations, changes in government regulations, and fluctuations in interest rates.